eypsilon/browser-reload/README.md

 ---

-Download `browser-reload.php` to wherever you like and make it executable on your System
+Download `browser-reload.php` to wherever you like and make it executable

 ```sh
 ~$ chmod +x ~/bin/browser-reload/browser-reload.php